AcademySoftwareFoundation/rez/docs/source/package_commands.rst

 =====================

 Occasionally, it's useful for a package to run commands either before or after all other packages, regardless of the command execution order rules.
-This can be achieved by defining a :func:`~pkgdef.pre_commands` or :func:`~pkgdef.post_commands` function.
-A package can have any, all or none of :func:`~pkgdef.pre_commands`, :func:`~pkgdef.commands` and
-:func:`~pkgdef.post_commands` defined, although it is very common for a package to define just :func:`~pkgdef.commands`.
+This can be achieved by defining a :func:`pre_commands` or :func:`post_commands` function.
+A package can have any, all or none of :func:`pre_commands`, :func:`commands` and :func:`post_commands` defined, although it is very common for a package to define just :func:`commands`.

 The order of command execution is:

-* All package :func:`~pkgdef.pre_commands` are executed, in standard execution order;
+* All package :func:`pre_commands` are executed, in standard execution order;
-* Then, all package :func:`~pkgdef.commands` are executed, in standard execution order;
+* Then, all package :func:`commands` are executed, in standard execution order;
-* Then, all package :func:`~pkgdef.post_commands` are executed, in standard execution order.
+* Then, all package :func:`post_commands` are executed, in standard execution order.

 .. _pre-build-commands: